 Spend part of your summer in Germany!
-The Summer Program Center is situated in the bustling city center, right on University Square.
+The Summer Program Center is situated in Heidelberg’s bustling city center, right on University Square.
 Surrounded by shops, theaters, museums, and libraries, there is much to explore in and around the city.

 Come and join us this summer and